drds1/pycecream/README.md

 #  Section 1: Generate Synthetic Light Curves

-In this example we generate 4 disk light curves and 2 emission-line light curves modeled as a top-hat with a 20-day lag.
+In this example we generate 4 disk light curves and 2 emission-line light curves modelled as a top-hat with a 20-day lag.
 The code below generates a list where each index contains an Nx3 numpy array for each light curve.
 The 3 vertical axis for each light curve are the time, flux and noise respectively (query synthetic_data['echo lightcurves'][0] for an example of the format required when inputting your own light curve data).

-The example below combines continuum and line light curves and illustrates a case in which you may have two of the same emission line (and so want to fit with the same response function model) but observed from different telescopes that require separate noise models.
+The example below combines continuum and line light curves and illustrates a case in which you may have two of the same emission line (and so want to fit with the same response function model) but observed from different telescopes that require seperate noise models.

 ```python